Go about your business confident that your checks will be paid.

 What Else You Should Know

-- The $25 Paid NSF Fee is the same fee amount that would be charged if a check or ACH was returned as unpaid.
-If multiple items overdraw your account on the same day, each item will be assessed an appropriate Paid NSF Fee or an NSF Fee of $25.
+- The $25 Insufficient Funds Paid Fee that is charged if you overdraw your account is the same fee that would be charged if a check or ACH was returned as unpaid.
+If multiple items overdraw your account on the same day, each item will be assessed an appropriate Insufficient Funds Paid Fee or an Insufficient Funds Returned Fee of $25.
 All fees and charges will be included as part of the Overdraft Privilege limit amount.
-Your account may become overdrawn in excess of the Overdraft Privilege limit amount as a result of a fee.
+Your account may become overdrawn more than the Overdraft Privilege limit amount because of a fee.
+Please note that the Insufficient Funds Paid Fee for Standard Coverage items and Returned Fee is $5 for members ages 65 and older (excluding recurring debit card transactions).

-- We typically post items in the following order: 1) credits, 2) ATM and debit card transactions real time, 3) ACH items in order received, and 4) checks in check number order.
-The order in which transactions are posted may impact the total amount of Paid NSF Fees or NSF Fees assessed.
+- We typically post items in the following order: 1) credits, 2) ATM and debit card transactions real time, 3) ACH items in order received, and 4) checks in serial number order.
+The order in which transactions are posted may impact the total amount of Insufficient Funds Paid Fees or Insufficient Funds Returned Fees assessed.
+Holds on funds (described herein) and the order in which transactions are posted may impact the total amount of Insufficient Funds Paid Fees or Insufficient Funds Returned Fees assessed.

 - Overdraft Privilege is not a line of credit; it is a discretionary overdraft service that can be withdrawn at any time without prior notice.